Binance Market Update (2022-09-05)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LOKA, REQ, and BADGER, up by 14%, 13%, and 11%, respectively.
+Market outperformers include LUNC, USTC, and RVN, up by 42%, 19%, and 16%, respectively.

 Top stories of the day: